Updated April 16, 2025

 22. Malvertisement (Malicious + Advertisement)

-Online advertising used to spread malware.
+Online advertising is used to spread malware.

 23. Scareware (Scare + Software)